xandronus/NCryptoLib/README.md

 # NCryptoLib
 Purpose of this project is to provide CryptoCurrency and Cryptography related algorithms using the latest C# language features.
 Initial goals are to cover some key algorithms for both Bitcoin and Ethereum as well as some basic cryptographic functions.

-Currently targetting C# 8 and .NET Core 3.0 only
+Currently targeting C# 8 and .NET Core 3.0 only

 | Algorithm | Implementation | Description |
 | --- | --- | --- |